 • Client confidentiality is assured¹

-• I follow the BACP Ethical Framework and am bound by both the NCH and the CNHC codes of ethics
+• I follow the BACP Ethical Framework and am bound by the CNHC code of ethics

 • I have comprehensive liability insurance with a reputable professional insurance provider